-The NIST watt-balance apparatus uses a superconducting electro-magnet to create a constant magnetic field (see Fig. 1).
-The portion of the watt-balance experiment using this apparatus is performed in two parts.
-In the first part, a suspended coil is moved through the magnetic field at a nearly constant velocity and the voltage induced across the coil is integrated over measured vertical intervals.
+Fig. 1.
+Arrangement and relative size of suspended coil and superconducting magnet.

+constant velocity, and the voltage induced across the coil is integrated over measured vertical intervals.
 In the second part, the current in the suspended coil required to balance a mass is determined for a number of vertical positions of the coil.
-This data is then analyzed to equate the electrical energy (volts. current, and time) to mechanical energy (newtons and meters).
-The electrical quantities are calibrated against Josephson junction and quantized Hall resistors.
+These data are then analyzed to equate the electrical energy in units of volts, amperes and seconds to mechanical energy in units of newtons and meters.
+The electrical quantities are calibrated against Josephson junction voltages and quantized Hall resistances.
 Thus, via this experiment a mass can be calibrated in terms of quantized electrical standards.